canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

          subnet and connects to a wider network on another interface.
    :width: 100%

-   Figure 1: Network structure in which the MAAS server computer will reside
+   Figure 1: Network structure in which the MAAS server will reside

-**WARNING:** The configuration described in this document leaves several server programs running on the MAAS server computer, including a proxy server, a web server (that can control MAAS), and an SSH server.
-Thus, it is unwise to expose the MAAS server computer directly to the Internet.
+**WARNING:** The configuration described in this document leaves several server programs running on the MAAS computer, including a proxy server, a web server (that can control MAAS), and an SSH server.
+Thus, it is unwise to expose the MAAS computer directly to the Internet.
 You should either secure it with strict local firewall rules or place it behind a strong firewall running on a router between it and the Internet.